-Amoako Attah’s Prophecy Comes To Pass As India Confirms New Cases of Virus Without a Cure
+Amoako Attah’s Prophecy Comes to Pass As India Confirms New Cases of Virus Without Cure

-Amoako Attah’s Prophecy Comes To Pass As India Confirms New Cases of Virus Without a Cure
+Amoako Attah’s Prophecy Comes to Pass As India Confirms New Cases of Virus Without Cure

-• This comes after it was reported that a virus without a cure had been detected in India, infecting two persons
+• This comes after it was reported that a virus without a cure had been detected in India, with two people infected

 The founder of Parliament Chapel International, Apostle Francis Amoako Attah, has made headlines in the wake of a prophetic declaration he recently made about possible occurrences in 2026.